mongodb/docs/mongodb/source/reference/glossary.rst

       In relational databases, primary keys are guaranteed to be unique identifiers for a specific data instance: for each row in a relational table, or for each document in a MongoDB document.

+   firewall
+      A system level networking filter that limits higher-level applications and servers from accessing larger networks and interfaces.
+Firewalls are part of effective network security strategy.

+   database profiling
+      A diagnostic system used to analyze database performance and used to help optimize queries.

+   profiling
+      See :term:`database profiling`.

+   shard key
+      The unique key used to distribute documents among members of the :term:`shard cluster`.

+   query
+      Queries are requests that return a selection of documents from the database system.
+For MongoDB, queries are specified using :term:`JSON` documents and a collection of :term:`operators` to describe documents.
+In the :option:`mongo` shell, queries are issued using the :js:func:`find()` and :js:func:`findOne()`
+      functions.

+   projection
+      A component of complex queries that controls the content that a a :term:`query` returns, in cases when the entire contents of a :term:`document` is not required.

+   pre-splitting
+      When deploying a :term:`shard cluster`, it is sometimes necessary to expedite the initial distribution of documents among shards.
+This process is referred to as "pre-splitting."